Stephen J. Murphy

 Biography

-Stephen J. Murphy joined Block O’Toole & Murphy after a successful career as a homicide prosecutor for the Brooklyn District Attorney’s office.
-Best known for his work in the courtroom, Mr. Murphy handles a wide variety of personal injury cases, but his main focus is serious construction accidents and catastrophic personal injury cases.
+Stephen J. Murphy joined Block O’Toole & Murphy as a personal injury trial attorney after a successful career as a homicide prosecutor for the Brooklyn District Attorney’s office.
+Best known for his work in the courtroom, Mr. Murphy handles a wide variety of personal injury cases, primarily focusing on serious construction accidents, motor vehicle accidents, and other catastrophic personal injury cases.

-As a partner at the New York City law firm since 2008, Mr. Murphy has already amassed extremely impressive results, regularly returning verdicts and settlements over a million dollars.
-In his 16 years of civil practice, he has garnered over $400,000,000 in results for clients.
-Since 2013, he has averaged well over $40,000,000 in settlements every year.
-In 2021, he was the lead attorney on the top three construction accident settlements in the entire Northeast, as reported in VerdictSearch’s 2021 Top Verdicts and Settlements report.
+A partner at the firm since 2008, Mr. Murphy has amassed an extremely impressive record of results, regularly returning verdicts and settlements over a million dollars.
+In his years of civil practice, he has garnered over $500,000,000 in results for clients, with an average of over $40,000,000 in settlements every year since 2013.
+In 2021, he was the lead attorney on the top three construction accident settlements in the entire Northeast, as reported in VerdictSearch’s Top Verdicts and Settlements.
+In recognition of Mr. Murphy’s commitment to his clients, Best Lawyers® named him the New York City Lawyer of the Year in Personal Injury – Plaintiffs for 2022.

 Described as one of the "Top Attorneys in New York” by The New York Times, Mr. Murphy has earned multiple accolades from both his peers and opponents.
-He is recognized by various notable legal organizations including Super Lawyers, Best Lawyers in America, National Trial Lawyers, Irish Legal 100, and Brehon Law Society.
-He has also appeared as a guest host and commentator on civil and criminal cases for many local and national media outlets, including Court TV, Fox Radio, The New York Post, New York Daily News, and Newsday.
-In addition, Mr. Murphy has been published in The New York Law Journal for a series of columns that he co-authored with colleague David Scher regarding construction accident law.
+He is recognized by various notable legal organizations including Best Lawyers®, Super Lawyers, National Trial Lawyers, the Irish Legal 100, and the Brehon Law Society.
+He has also appeared as a guest host and commentator on civil and criminal cases for various media outlets, including The New York Times, CNN, Fox Radio, New York Daily News, and Court TV.
+Mr. Murphy’s expert analysis has also been published in the New York Law Journal, as part of a construction accident law column that he co-authored with colleague David L. Scher.

-Outside of the office, Mr. Murphy volunteers his time for various charities and fundraisers.
-One that is very dear to his heart is St. Jude Children’s Hospital, where he serves as an active member of the fundraising team, raising over $5,000,000 for the organization.
-For over ten years, Mr. Murphy, along with the other partners at Block O’Toole & Murphy, has hosted an annual Autumn Wine Tasting in support of St. Jude, bringing together local restaurants and vendors to help raise funds for the research of childhood cancer and other life-threatening diseases.
+Outside of the office, Mr. Murphy volunteers for various charities and fundraisers.
+One that is very dear to his heart is St. Jude Children’s Hospital, where he serves as an active member of the fundraising team.
+For over ten years, Mr. Murphy and fellow BOM partners have hosted an annual New York City Wine Tasting in support of St. Jude, bringing together local restaurants and vendors to help raise funds for the research of childhood cancer and other life-threatening diseases.
+To date, the event has raised over $10,000,000 for the hospital, and in 2019, Mr. Murphy was awarded the “Chairperson of the Year” award by St. Jude for his efforts.

 Overview